Skip to content

 • target string

-Comma seperated list of target URNs.
+Comma separated list of target URNs.

 Removes your application.
 By default, it removes your personal stage.